 Your insights are important to us

-We value your feedback as it helps us understand how we’re doing and what’s important to you, and take action based on your insights.
-A valuable way for us to obtain measurable, objective and comprehensive feedback from members and clients is through research surveys of our members and clients, which we have been conducting for decades.
-Since 2018, Coastal Community Credit Union has partnered with survey provider Sentis Market Research to measure and evaluate our member and client experience across our business lines.
-Our performance is compared to Sentis’ 2023 Credit Union Norms and 2023 Benchmarks, where available, and our own past metrics.
+We always appreciate your feedback.
+It helps us understand what matters to you, so we can take action based on your insights.
+For decades, we’ve been conducting research surveys to gather measurable and objective feedback from our members and clients.
+Since 2018, we’ve partnered with Sentis Market Research to evaluate our member and client experience across our business lines.
+Our performance is compared to Sentis’ 2024 Credit Union Norms and 2024 Benchmarks, where available, and our own past metrics.
 Here’s what our Sentis surveys revealed last year:

 • The ratings for client experiences with us continue to strengthen

-We also learned that clients would like information about the process for making an insurance claim, so we will continue to provide content on this process.
+We also learned that clients would continue to benefit from information about the process for making an insurance claim, so we'll continue our work to provide a thorough explanation, helping clients understand what to expect at each stage.

-• Ratings on feeling good about investing with us remain stable
+• Ratings on feeling good about investing with us strengthened last year.

-• Among the top phrases used to describe our wealth team are “knowledgeable, competent and professional”
+• Some of the top phrases used to describe our wealth team are “knowledgeable,” “competent” and “professional.”

-We also learned that the respondents were most interested in learning more about living in retirement, so we will provide more financial education through multiple channels and continue to raise awareness of our myFinHealth financial health tool.
+We also learned that respondents continue to be most interested in learning more about living in retirement.
+We will continue to provide more financial education through multiple channels, including our MyFinHealth online platform, webinars, articles, tips and information on our website, through emails and through our advisors.

 Coastal Community Member Survey